bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

   2 The component renders
   3 componentDidMount is ran where it is mounted.
 Any network request where data is loaded will be good to set here with state.
 However it will trigger an additional render and it is guraenteed the user will not see the inital state because of this trigger.
   4 Now comes the update phase where componentDidUpdate is ran.
 This is where we can get our prevProps, prevState, and Snapshot parameters from.
 This great because it can be used similar to a useEffect hook so be aware of infinite loops here.
   5 Once the component is updated the componentWillUnmount is called in the unmount phase.
 This is where all cleanup is done.
-If any null pointers need to be trashed or deleted this is done here and is great for memory cleanup.
+If any dangling null pointers need to be trashed or deleted this is done here and is great for memory cleanup.

 4 Define stateful logic.

+  Stateful logic is best done threw key value pairs where the key becomes the name to search by for the value.
+However stateful logic still can consist of just a string, number, array, object, or even jsx.
+With stateful logic we can achieve prop drilling principles to send or recieve information to or from a component.
+Its also great to use in hooks where useState hooks can consist of returned data from other parts of the application such as localStorage.
+Without stateful logic we could never have a state for components and prop drilling principles would be very difficult to achieve.

 5 Describe how to test a React component with React Testing Library.

+  With jest testing the principles are very similar to cypress.
+We just their documentation to see if information is within the document or is not within the document.
+This also allows us to see if our application really functions how we think it is functioning.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.